unwelt/UMI.CMS-ImageMagick-Crop/README.md

-# UMI.CMS-ImageMagick-Crop
+# UMI.CMS-ImageMagick-Thumbnail
-Create thumbnails for UMI.CMS with use ImageMagick
+Create thumbnails for UMI.CMS with use ImageMagick.

 For install, add file custom.php to folder '/classes/modules/'.